Friday, April 29, 2011

 "Continually Building, Continually Destroying Because of Love and Jealousy"

 The eternal qualities of the Emanation had been lost; they were no longer the source of joy and creativity.
-It becomes the job of Los to shape them into his sons and daughters that he may protect them from further fall.
+It became the job of Los to shape them into his sons and daughters that he may protect them from further fall.

-, PLATE 10, (E 152)
+Jerusalem, Plate 10, (E 152)

 "Into the Furnaces & into the valleys of the Anvils of Death